AdityaSharmaHub/ssjcoe-it-dept/README.md

-# SSJCOE IT Department Website
+# SSJCOE IT Department Website | React.js Tailwind CSS

 In an era dominated by technology and information, a strong online presence is crucial for any institution.
 In this spirit, we proudly introduce our project, the "IT Department Website" for our esteemed college's IT department.